How to Fall Asleep in 2 Minutes Using the Military Sleep Method

 Step 7: Go to Sleep

-Now, turn off your bedside lamp, lie down and try to drift off to sleep.
-If this technique works, you should be snoozing within 2 minutes.
+First, turn off your bedside lamp.
+Then lie down and try to drift off to sleep.
+If you get this technique right, you should be snoozing within 2 minutes.

 If This Doesn’t Work For You…

 Don’t forget that this technique can take 6 weeks to become effective — so don’t be discouraged if it still feels difficult after a few attempts.

 If you’re willing to commit to this sleep boot camp for at least 6 weeks, you have a 96% chance of being able to consistently fall asleep in 120 seconds flat.